Tin Woodman (novel): Explanation of the novel's title

 The name Tin Woodman is derived from The Wonderful Wizard of Oz Tin Woodman character.
 The name is used as a euphemism for the alien, the subject of the novel, who like the Woodman seeks happiness by having its heart restored.
+Unfortunately, it cannot get a heart by itself and must kill to get one.

 Adaptations

-The novel was based on a short story of the same name, which was nominated for a Nebula Award in 1977.
+Bischoff and Bailey based this novel on their short story of the same name, which was nominated for a Nebula Award in 1977.

 This book was adapted into a Star Trek: The Next Generation episode, "Tin Man", also written by Bischoff & Bailey.
 The core story comes from the novel, but the novel itself was not associated with the Star Trek universe.
 Many changes had to be made to adapt the story into the Star Trek universe, such as the characterization of the crew, and the book's ending.